Research and evaluation

 - are informed by a deep understanding of social care for children and adults, and excellent ‘reach’ in the sector

 - have co-production and collaboration as core values

 - value a range of sources of knowledge and evidence – including the views of people who use services, carers and families, and practitioners.

 It was great to work with SCIE to better understand local authority decision-making on early intervention.
 Their excellent contacts and collaborative approach helped us to appreciate what helps and hinders long-term planning as well as to generate practical recommendations for the way ahead.Kate Mulley, Director of Policy and Campaigns, Action for Children

 You can commission SCIE to deliver:

-- translation of research findings into practical implementation tools and resources (see our Digital services offer)
+- Translation of research findings into practical implementation tools and resources (see our Digital and communications offer)

-- dissemination of research findings across the care and health sectors (see our Communications support offer).
+- Dissemination of research across the care and health sectors (see our Digital and communications offer).